 Who is eligible to participate in Ag PTECH?

 Only eighth graders in participating HFM component school districts are eligible to apply to a PTECH program.
-Because the curriculum is structured as a 4-6 year sequence to allow for acceleration into college courses, students must enter the program their freshman year of high school.
+Because the curriculum is structured to allow for acceleration into college courses, students must enter the program their freshman year of high school.

 What kind of student is a good candidate for Ag PTECH?